-Under the bans, you can only telephone or visit residential and business consumers to market a VEU activity if they obtain 'express prior consent'.
+Under the bans, you can only telephone or visit residential and business consumers to market a VEU activity if you obtain 'express prior consent'.

-From 1 May 2024, the following telemarketing activity is banned without express prior consent:
+From 1 May 2024, the following telemarketing activities are banned without express prior consent:

-- · making telemarketing phone calls - requiring or permitting an employee, agent or contractor to make a telemarketing call - purchasing consumer contact details that were obtained from a telemarketing call.
+- making telemarketing phone calls - requiring or allowing an employee, agent or contractor to make a telemarketing call - purchasing consumer contact details that were obtained from a telemarketing call.

-From 1 August 2024, the following doorknocking activity is banned without express prior consent:
+From 1 August 2024, the following doorknocking activities are banned without express prior consent:

-- lead generating or marketing at a consumer's home or business premises - requiring or permitting an employee, agent or contractor to lead generate or market at a consumer's home or business premises - purchasing consumer contact details obtained when visiting a consumer's home or business premises.
+- lead generating or marketing at a consumer's home or business premises - requiring or allowing an employee, agent or contractor to lead generate or market at a consumer's home or business premises - purchasing consumer contact details obtained when visiting a consumer's home or business premises.

-The focus of the bans are on removing unsolicited calls and visits from the VEU program.
-The bans are not intended to stop accredited persons and scheme participants from responding to consumers who have solicited, requested or given their permission to receive a call or visit to discuss VEU products or services.
-The bans do not prohibit you from responding to a question or an enquiry from consumers to provide advice about a potential upgrades under the VEU program.
+The focus of the bans is on removing unsolicited calls and visits from the VEU program.
+The bans are not intended to stop accredited persons and scheme participants from responding to consumers who have asked for, requested, or given their permission to receive a call or visit to discuss VEU products or services.

+The bans do not prohibit you from responding to a question or an enquiry from consumers to provide advice about potential upgrades under the VEU program.